OthelloPlusPlus/Libft/README.md

 >		- Giovanni Nieuwkamp

 ## get_next_line
-Project creating a function which reads a file discriptor and returns it contents one line at a time.
+Project creating a function which reads a file descriptor and returns its contents one line per call of the function.

 ### Evaluations
 **Score:** 124%